-The Attala County Fire Department is hiring
+The Attala County Fire Department is hiring - BreezyNews.com - Kosciusko News 24/7

 Minimal Requirements:

-- Must pass extensive, confidential background investigation (No felonies and/or repeat offenses)
+- Must pass extensive, confidential background investigation (No felonies)

 - Possess a high school diploma or equivalent

-- Must be a resident of Attala County (or become one within 6 months)
+- Must be a resident of Attala County or a neighboring county.

-- Must be a citizen of the United States (Fluent in English, both written and spoken)

 - Must pass all written, physical, and skills testing required by the Attala County Fire Department